megatera/Points-API/README.md

 ## To Do
-- more efficient way to sort transactions?
+- more efficient way to sort transactions? different data structure?
-- decouple tests further
+- decouple tests further + add test cases for utils
 - could further modularize pointsController if transactions/balances not stored in memory